Woman who stormed stage during ‘Julius Caesar’ is arrested

 - Dramatic video shows Boeing’s two new flight-test airplanes showing off WATCH

+The Public Theater reacted on Twitter, saying that while they are “champions” of the First Amendment, Friday’s interruption of the performance was “driven by social media.”

+The young woman belongs to an online, right-wing group called The Rebel Media.

-Delta and Bank of America have both pulled their sponsorship of the Public Theater, which is known for its edgy, modern productions.
+Delta and Bank of America have pulled their sponsorships of the Public Theater, citing the “Julius Caesar” production.

+Sunday is the last performance of the play, which is part of the free Shakespeare in the Park series in the Delacorte Theater.

+The production opened on May 23 in previews — a week before comedian Kathy Griffin’s staging of a bloody, decapitated Trump-like head and after Snoop Dogg’s video of him shooting a Trump-lookalike clown.
+But the production did not get much attention until more recently when the media highlighted the Trump-linked details.